ashwini06/seqkit/misc/Documentation.md

 Bed files are input to the peak calling software (macs2/danpos2).
 So bed files can be generated while aligning the reads by adding an extra option *--bam_to_bed*.

-Also, the above can be independently run (in case if we dont to generate *bed files* or if we want to run generate *bed files* from already existed *aligned reads*)
+Also, the above can be independently run (in case if we dont want to generate *bed files* or if we want to run generate *bed files* from already existed *aligned reads*)

 **Command-line**